Global.Church Developer Portal

 Code

-@prefix gc: <https://ontology.global.church/core#> . @prefix rdfs: <http://www.w3.org/2000/01/rdf-schema#> . @prefix xsd: <http://www.w3.org/2001/XMLSchema#> . <https://data.global.church/org/calvary-church-denver> a gc:Organization, gc:Church ; rdfs:label "Calvary Church" ; gc:orgName "Calvary Church" ; gc:hasOrganizationType <https://data.global.church/vocabs/org-type/Church> ; gc:city "Denver" ; gc:state "CO" ; gc:country "US" ; gc:website "https://calvarychurch.com"^^xsd:anyURI ; gc:isMultiCampus false ; gc:servicesInfo "Sunday 9:00am & 11:00am" ; gc:hasBeliefClassification <https://data.global.church/vocabs/belief/Christian> ; gc:hasDenominationClassification <https://data.global.church/vocabs/denomination/NonDenominational> ; gc:servesPeopleGroup <https://data.global.church/jp/pg/100004-US> .
+@prefix gc: <https://ontology.global.church/core#> . @prefix rdfs: <http://www.w3.org/2000/01/rdf-schema#> . @prefix xsd: <http://www.w3.org/2001/XMLSchema#> . <https://data.global.church/org/calvary-church-denver> a gc:Organization, gc:EkklesiaCommunity ; rdfs:label "Calvary Church" ; gc:orgName "Calvary Church" ; gc:hasOrganizationType gc:OrgTypeChurch ; gc:hasEkklesiaForm gc:FormLocalChurch ; gc:realizesEkklesiaSegment <https://data.global.church/org/calvary-church-denver/segment/local-body> ; gc:city "Denver" ; gc:state "CO" ; gc:country "US" ; gc:website "https://calvarychurch.com"^^xsd:anyURI ; gc:isMultiCampus false ; gc:servicesInfo "Sunday 9:00am & 11:00am" ; gc:hasBeliefClassification gc:BeliefProtestant ; gc:hasDenominationClassification gc:DenomNonDenominational ; gc:servesPeopleGroup <https://data.global.church/jp/pg/100004-US> . <https://data.global.church/org/calvary-church-denver/segment/local-body> a gc:EkklesiaSegment ; gc:hasEkklesiaScope gc:Ekk-LocalBody .

 Key Points

-• gc:servesPeopleGroup links a church to the people groups it intentionally serves (distinct from gc:targetsPeopleGroup which is automated geographic association).
+• gc:servesPeopleGroup links a church to the people groups it intentionally serves (distinct from gc:targetsPeopleGroup, which is automated geographic association).

 Turtle